-- 1. 'Fraud', including 'plagiarism', is defined as acts or omissions by a student which make it impossible, in whole or in part, to properly evaluate students' knowledge, understanding and skills. - 2.
-'Plagiarism' is defined as the presentation of ideas or words/passages from one's own or someone else's sources without proper acknowledgment of the sources. - 3.
-The term 'fraud' is also understood to include attempted fraud. - 4.
-If the BoE med determines that a student has engaged in fraud with respect to an exam or exam component, the BoE med can take appropriate measures. - 5.
-In case of fraud/ plagiarism in group assignments the whole group is in principle responsible for the fraud/ plagiarism.
-In case of fraud/ plagiarism in group assignments the measures may differ per individual student if there is evidence of unequal contribution of these individuals to the committed fraud/ plagiarism. - 6.
-In serious cases of fraud, the BoE med can propose to UM' Executive Board that the student(s) concerned should be permanently expelled from the programme. - 7.
-The General FHML Regulation on Fraud provides further details of the definition of fraud and the measures that the BoE med can impose.
+1. 'Fraud', including 'plagiarism', is defined as acts or omissions by a student which make it impossible, in whole or in part, to properly evaluate students' knowledge, understanding and skills.

+2. 'Plagiarism' is defined as the presentation of ideas or words/passages from one's own or someone else's sources without proper acknowledgment of the sources.

+3. The term 'fraud' is also understood to include attempted fraud.

+4. If the BoE med determines that a student has engaged in fraud with respect to an exam or exam component, the BoE med can take appropriate measures.

+5. In case of fraud/ plagiarism in group assignments the whole group is in principle responsible for the fraud/ plagiarism.
+In case of fraud/ plagiarism in group assignments the measures may differ per individual student if there is evidence of unequal contribution of these individuals to the committed fraud/ plagiarism.

+6. In serious cases of fraud, the BoE med can propose to UM' Executive Board that the student(s) concerned should be permanently expelled from the programme.

+7. The General FHML Regulation for Fraud and Irregularities (Uniforme FHML regeling over Fraude en Onregelmatigheden)provides further details of the definition of fraud and the measures that the BoE med can impose.
 This document is accessible through the StudentPortal.